3rd Pre-release EVS 2017

 For further information on data download, see Data Access.

-- 6 countries additionally used self-administered mode: Denmark, Finland, Germany, Iceland, Netherlands, Switzerland (matrix design was applied by 4 countries DE IS, NE, CH). –>Please consult App D: Guide to mixed mode approach and matrix design (Matrix_Design_Question_Blocks.xlsx) of the Variable Report.
+- Please consult App D: Guide to mixed mode approach and matrix design of the Variable Report.

-- Further harmonized variables on education and occupation added
+- Further harmonized variables on education, occupation, and income were added to both integrated datasets (ZA7500 and ZA7502).

-- First weight variables included. –>Please consult App E: Weighting data of the Variable Report.
+- Please consult App E: Weighting data of the Variable Report.

-Documentation – Overview of all documentation provided on the Integrated Dataset of the 2nd pre-release of EVS 2017
+Documentation – Overview of all documentation provided on the datasets of the 3rd pre-release of EVS 2017

 Participating countries and country-information – Overview of documentation provided on the national datasets of EVS 2017